 Brioche Eggy Bread

-The All Day A La Carte menu main fish courses included Shetland mussels, Orkney scallops and Cornish mackerel.
+The All-Day A La Carte menu main fish courses included Shetland mussels, Orkney scallops and Cornish mackerel.
 Meaty mains featured Cotswold white chicken, roasted loin of Cornish lamb, Paddock Farm Tamworth pork cutlet and loin of Balmoral Estate venison.
 Or you can go for prime beef – rib-eye, sirloin, fillet and they have a big beef wellington which is made for two people to share.
 Vegetarian options included creamed pumpkin and saffron spelt or a tart.
-There are four salad options including Dorset lobster and a superfood variety.
+There are four salad options, including Dorset lobster and a superfood variety.
 Puddings were baked Alaska (for two), iced peanut and salted caramel mousse and buttermilk pudding with blood orange and Grand Marnier.
-The Sunday roast offering is very good so do check that out.
+The Sunday roast offering is outstanding, so do check that out.

 Plum and Spilt Milk Interiors

 The seating is very comfortable; you’ll enjoy sitting on the luxury leather banquettes which are beautifully curved.
 The tables are made from cracked black lava.
 Overall the space is elegant and sophisticated.
-The atmosphere is relaxed so you can really enjoy your time there while you sample the amazing food.
-If you are seated by a window you get a great view and it seems surreal as you watch all the busy commuters rushing around outside.
-I loved my visit, it was the perfect place to enjoy my birthday and was a great start to the day.
+The atmosphere is relaxed, so you can enjoy your time there while you sample the fantastic food.
+If you are seated by a window, you get a great view, and it seems surreal as you watch all the busy commuters rushing around outside.
+I loved my visit; it was the perfect place to enjoy my birthday and was a great start to the day.
 I would highly recommend this restaurant for a special occasion.
-If you have a business expense account then it’s a no-brainer.
+If you have a business expense account, then it’s a no-brainer.
 If you are staying in the hotel, you are so lucky!

 Plum and Spilt Milk Information